Prashant Awasthi (footballer)

 Prashant Awasthi (born 4 November 1998) is a Nepalese professional footballer who plays as a midfielder for Martyr's Memorial A-Division League club Satdobato Youth Club and the Nepal national team.
 He made his international national debut against Thailand on 24 March 2022 in Chonburi.

 Club career

 In 2020, Awasthi made out of the Khumaltar Youth Club his professional debut in the 2020–21 Martyr's Memorial B-Division League (Second-tier league of Nepal).

 In 2021, Awasthi was signed by newly promoted Satdobato Youth Club.
-He made his first-tier debut in Satdobato Youth Club against Friends Club in November 19.
+He made his first-tier debut in Satdobato Youth Club against Friends Club on November 19.

 International career

 In 2022, Awasthi was called-up in the Nepal national football team for a Thailand tour.
-On 24 March 2022, he made his debut official international against Thailand in 72nd minutes.
+On 24 March 2022, he made his debut official international against Thailand in the 72nd minute.